vg2023/RiskManagement/TROUBLESHOOTING.md

 Verify your cds version again with ```cds -v```.

-## Issue: BusinessPartner search help on object page not working due to odata count=true
+## Issue: BusinessPartner search help on object page not working due to odata count=true - OK

 If your business partner search help is not working on the object page, then this is due to an issue with an OData parameter in the query.

 ### Solution:

 In `risk-service.js` adjust the event handler as follows: